Different types of microphones and when to use them: The shape of things to come

-Another critical concept you should know about certain types of microphones is the proximity effect, which is present in all mic types except those with omnidirectional patterns.
-It manifests itself in an increase in low-frequency response the closer the mic gets to the source.
+Another critical concept you should know about certain microphones is the proximity effect, which is present in all mic types except those with omnidirectional patterns.
+It manifests in an increase in low-frequency response the closer the mic gets to the source.
 If you’ve ever noticed how much deeper your voice sounds when you put the mic right up to your mouth, what you’re experiencing is the proximity effect.

-The effect is most noticeable on sources with a lot of low-frequency content, such as male voices.
+The effect is most noticeable in sources with a lot of low-frequency content, such as male voices.
 Radio personalities have long used the proximity effect to make their voices sound bigger and more authoritative.